Updated: October 2013

 Traveling by Train between Gatwick Airport and Central London

-First Capital Connect (formerly Thameslink) operates up to four trains per hour to and from London Bridge, City Thameslink, Blackfriars, Farringdon, and St. Pancras International stations.
-(Please note Blackfriars Underground station is closed until early 2012, as part of Network Rail's Thameslink upgrade program).
-Fares from £5 single (online price), journey time from 35 minutes.
+First Capital Connect operates up to four trains per hour to and from London Bridge and St. Pancras International stations.
+Fares from £10 single, journey time from 29-48 minutes.
 An hourly service operates through the night.

 Coach Services between Gatwick Airport and Central London

 National Express operates an hourly coach service to and from Victoria Coach Station.
-Journey time is 65-95 minutes.
-Fares are from £8.50 single (online price).
+The fastest journey time is 1 hour and 20 minutes.
+Fares are from £6.50 single.

 easyBus operates from 03:00 to 23:25 and Gatwick (North and South Terminals) from 04:25 to 01:10.
 Journey time is from 65 minutes.
 Online fares are always better than paying the driver.
 Prices from £2 single (online price).
 Read my easyBus Review.